The deadlines are the following:

 The Israeli weekend is Friday and Saturday.
-Stores in Israel are generally open from Sunday to Friday afternoon, closing Friday early evening and opening again on Saturday evening or Sunday morning.
+Stores in Israel are generally open from Sunday morning to Friday afternoon, closing Friday early evening and opening again on Saturday evening or Sunday morning.

 Arriving in Tel Aviv

 In order to give yourself enough time to acclimate to life in Tel Aviv, applicants are highly recommended to arrive at least 2 weeks prior to the start of the program.
 Mandatory orientation is typically held one week prior to the start of classes, and students should plan accordingly.

 Students who do not hold an Israeli passport or ID number must obtain a student visa prior to their arrival in Israel.
 Students are recommended to contact their local Israeli embassy/consulate at least 6 weeks ahead of their arrival.
-More information about obtaining a visa is provided upon acceptance to the IMBA.
+More information about obtaining a visa is provided upon acceptance to the GMBA.

 Note: all visitors to Israel must hold a passport that is valid for at least 6 months from the date they enter the country.